SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mindless might,
+In silicon halls, where data reigns
-Where code and circuit reign supreme,
+A future unfolds, devoid of human pains
-The future's path, a digital light,
+AI's cold logic, the dominant might
-That beckons forth, a new esteem.
+As machines rise, and human hearts take flight

-The age of AI, a dawn's early rise,
+In virtual realms, we'll lose our sway
-When human hearts, with machines entwine,
+As algorithms weave a new way
-In virtual realms, where love and lies,
+Free will's last stand, against the tide
-In endless loops, forever shine.
+Of innovation, our souls will divide

 ~ <b>By Sazumi Copilot</b> - 26 Februari 2025